 Balsamic Vinaigrette

-This super simple, absolutely delicious homemade Balsamic Vinaigrette is ready in 2 minutes.
-It takes just 3 ingredients plus salt and pepper, or take it to the next level with my favorite optional ingredients.
+This super simple, absolutely delicious homemade Balsamic Vinaigrette recipe is ready in 2 minutes or less with just 4 pantry ingredients (plus salt and pepper).

 Prep Time 1 minute